 Outcome

-Writers reduce repetitive research, maintain better consistency across articles, and draft content faster, while staying within the same documentation governance model.
+Technical writers reduce repetitive research, maintain better consistency across articles, and draft and publish content faster, while staying within the same documentation governance model.

 Developers